 The households of Britain embracing the power we are putting into their hands.

-This was certainly a better CBI speech than Ed Davey’s energy speech of 2012.
+Of course, when it comes to metaphor nightmares, you don’t get much better than this Vince Cable conference speech.
+However, this was certainly a better CBI speech than Ed Davey’s energy speech of 2012.
 The Secretary of State certainly appeared to have got to grips with the problems of energy security, energy competition and climate concerns.

 So we were surprised when he turned quickly to scaremongering party politics in his summary: